Permissionless-Software-Foundation/bch-message-web3-spa/README.md

 This fork has been customized to provide a simple interface for sending and receiving end-to-end encrypted (**E2EE**) messages on the Bitcoin Cash blockchain.
 It operates very similar to web-based email.
 But encrypted messages are stored on a [Nostr](https://nostr.com/) relay, the messages are encrypted with the private key of a BCH wallet, and an alert signal is sent to the recipients BCH address using a 'dust' transaction.

+This code repository is the web-based user interface.
+There is a command-line interface (CLI) that can be used as well.
+The code for that is in the [psf-msg-wallet](https://github.com/Permissionless-Software-Foundation/psf-msg-wallet) repository.

 ## Installation
 ```bash
 git clone https://github.com/Permissionless-Software-Foundation/bch-message-web3-spa